-- 1 Mounting of iTHERM QuickNeck connection to the existing protection tube with iTHERM QuickNeck bottom part no tools required - 2 Hexagonal head SW/AF 32 for the mounting in an existing protection tube for M24-, G3/8"-thread - 3 Protection tube
+- Mounting process of the compact thermometer - Mounting of iTHERM QuickNeck connection to the existing protection tube with iTHERM QuickNeck bottom part - no tools required - Hexagonal head SW/AF 32 for the mounting in an existing protection tube for M24-, G3/8"-thread - Adjustable compression fitting TK40 mounting of the hexagonal screw with open-end wrench SW/AF 17 only - Protection tube

-3 Mounting possibilities in the process

-- 1, 2 Perpendicular to flow direction, installed at a min. angle of 3° to ensure self-draining - 3 On elbows - 4 Inclined installation in pipes with a small nominal diameter - U Immersion length

-The requirements of the EHEDG and the 3-A Sanitary Standard must be adhered to.
-Installation instructions EHEDG/cleanability: Lt ≤ (Dt-dt)

-Installation instructions $3-A/cleanability: Lt \le 2(Dt-dt)$
+- ■ 3 Mounting possibilities in the process - 1, 2 Perpendicular to flow direction, installed at a min. angle of 3° to ensure self-draining - 3 On elbows - 4 Inclined installation in pipes with a small nominal diameter - U Immersion length - The requirements of the EHEDG and the 3-A Sanitary Standard must be adhered to.
+Installation instructions EHEDG/cleanability: Lt $\leq$ (Dt-dt) Installation instructions 3-A/cleanability: Lt $\leq$ 2 (Dt-dt)